medavox/ktorio.github.io/clients/http-client/quick-start/client.md

 val client = HttpClient()
 ```

-Ktor will choose an engine among the ones that are available from the included artifacts using a `ServiceLoader` on the JVM, or similar approach in the other platforms.
-If there are multiple engines in the dependencies Ktor chooses first in alphabetical order of engine name.
+Ktor will choose an engine among the ones that are available from the included artifacts using a `ServiceLoader` on the JVM,
+or a similar approach in the other platforms.
+If there are multiple engines in the dependencies, Ktor chooses by alphabetical order of engine name.

-It's safe to create multiple instance of client or use the same client for multiple requests.
+It's safe to create multiple client instances, or use the same client for multiple requests.

 ## Releasing resources